From Intern to Industry Leader: Oluchi Enebeli Career in Tech

 Oluchi is Nigeria's first female blockchain engineer and the founder of Web3Ladies, a leading non-profit Web3 community in Africa with over 15,000 members.

-GNCrypto: Oluchi, you've left me stunned with your immense expertise and remarkable achievements in the blockchain and Web3 world!
+GNcrypto: Oluchi, you've left me stunned with your immense expertise and remarkable achievements in the blockchain and Web3 world!
 Your contributions are countless.
 Could you give us an exclusive behind-the-scenes look at your journey — how did you get started in this field, and what inspired you to become a blockchain trailblazer?

 Oluchi: I am a senior blockchain engineer passionate about products, users, and building world-class technical solutions to real-life problems.